-We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty had the appropriate legal authority and were being met
+We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty had the appropriate legal authority and were being met.

 - People's rights to make their own decisions were respected and people were in control of their support.
 Where decisions were made on people's behalf's, they were made by those who had the legal authority to do so. - Staff had received training about the MCA and understood how to support people in line with the principles of the Act.
-One staff member told us, "We have to assume capacity until proven otherwise.
-We use the (MCA) so we don't make decisions and take away people's rights and independence" - Where people did not have capacity to make specific decisions, the appropriate assessments were in place and staff acted in people's best interests.
+One staff member told us, "We treat (everyone) as if they do have capacity". - Where people did not have capacity to make specific decisions, the appropriate assessments were in place and staff acted in people's best interests.